1 year full-time

 You'll study the fundamental theory and practical skills involved in the creation of visual effects for film and television.
 You will explore 2D compositing as well as the technical design and implementation of visual image processing and the creative application of visual effects systems.
 You'll develop a range of skills in creative picture editing and visual effects creation using industry standard tools.

-In your second term you'll have the opportunity to apply the concepts and techniques presented in the first term.
+You'll have the opportunity to apply the concepts and techniques presented in the taught modules.
 You'll also expand your understanding of the creative process.
 You'll look at online editing and picture finishing, exploring the similarities and differences between these for film and for television.
 You'll develop a range of creative and technical skills and gain a working knowledge of the stages and process of film and television picture finishing.
 You'll get hands-on experience with industry-standard picture finishing systems.

 If you'd like to undertake a more creatively-focused project then you should consider applying for the MA Film and Television Production with Visual Effects instead.